The-Marcy-Lab-School/swe-sr-1-2/README.md

 Add your response here...

-## Question 2
+## Prompt 2

-What is a pure function?
-Is the `addBostonToList` function below a pure function?
-Why or why not?
+Explain what a pure function is.
+Use the example below to help you with your explanation, making sure to indicate why it is (or is not) a pure function.

 ```js
 const favoriteLocations = ["New York City", "Jersey City"];